 Answer file mode

-In answer file mode, the wizard lets you interactively modify the input files that were originally generated when the Analysis Services project was built in Visual Studio with Analysis Services projects.
-The wizard saves these modified input files before generating the deployment script.
+In answer file mode, the wizard lets you interactively modify the input files that were originally generated when the Analysis Services project was built in SQL Server Data Tools (SSDT).
+The wizard saves these modified input files before generating the XMLA deployment script.
 The modified input files become the new starting point the next time that the wizard is run.

 To run the wizard in answer file mode, use the /a switch.

 In silent mode, the wizard runs a silent, unattended deployment based on the information resident in the input files.

 To run the wizard in silent mode, use the /s switch.
 When you run the wizard in silent mode, messages are output to the console or to a log file if one is provided.

 In output mode, the wizard generates an XMLA deployment script for later execution based on the input files.

 To run the wizard in output mode, use the /o switch and provide an output file name.

 For more information about these command line switches, see Deploy Model Solutions with the Deployment Utility.